 Seating and Positioning

-Recent years have seen the rise in dynamic seating, which can be adapted to new circumstances and environments, and accommodate the movements of the user.
-Active seating, which safely puts the user in control and can encourage better posture and strengthen muscles, has also become increasingly popular.
+In recent years there has been a rise in the types of dynamic active seating aids available.
+Active seating safely puts the user in control and can encourage better posture and strengthen muscles.
 This particular seating also has been found to have cognitive benefits, improving focus and alertness.

-Stationary seating options, such as riser recliner chairs offer support to those with light to moderate sit-to-stand needs, helping to safely lift people up and out of their chair, holding up to 150kg in weight.
+- Stationary seating options – riser recliner chairs (including motor riser recliners) offer cushioned. support to those with light to moderate sit-to-stand needs, helping to safely lift people up and out of their chair, holding up to 150kg in weight.

-Additional positioning equipment can provide extra support for eating, transportation and exercise – from detachable trays, tables and footstools to seatbelt guards and positioning pillows.
+Additional positioning equipment is available, and new equipment is being developed all the time to provide extra support when eating, travelling and exercising – from detachable trays, tables and footstools to seatbelt guards and positioning pillows.